cerner/cerner.github.io/UPDATING.markdown

 If your blog post has images, place them in the /source/assets/{yyyy-mm-dd}-{name} folder (the name should match your blog post markdown file).

-### Speaker Bio

-Next, add a bio for yourself in /source/engineers/{firstname-lastname}

-This folder should contain two files:
-- index.markdown: Copy one of the existing bios to ensure you retain the proper format
-- {firstname-lastname}.jpg: A photo of yourself

 ## Submitting a Change

 1. Make your changes to the *source* branch